List of Doctors characters introduced in 2018: James Coulter

 James Coulter, portrayed by Daniel Kerr, first appeared on 20 April 2018 and made his last appearance on 12 October 2018.
 James is the foster child of Karen (Jan Pearson) and Rob Hollins (Chris Walker).
 When James arrives, he is hesitant to open up to Karen and Rob.
 He is shocked when Karen makes him a meal, as well as makes his bed.
 He explains that he is used to doing his own chores around but house, but Karen insists that she will take care of him.
 Karen takes James to the Mill, where Heston Carter (Owen Brenman) diagnoses him with autism.
 In an attempt to make James open up, Rob asks him what his dream job is, to which he replies that he would like to be in the army or be a mechanic.
 To give him something to do, Rob asks James to take a look at his car.
 However, he injures himself and ends up in hospital.
 Upon his return, Karen gives him a bell and says that she will wait on him, but James continues to do tasks around the house in secret.

-After he recovers, Karen and Rob persuade him to begin an assessment course at the army training centre, but he struggles with the fitness aspect of the course.
+After he recovers, Karen and Rob persuade James to begin an assessment course at the army training centre, but he struggles with the fitness aspect of the course.
 Instead of pursuing a career in the army, James begins a trial at a local garage.
 When his trial goes successfully, Karen helps James to move into a bedsit, which he is nervous about.
 Months later, Karen tries to get hold of James, but when her calls go straight to voicemail, she worries.
 She later discovers that he is homeless and has been sleeping on the street.
 Karen and Rob take him to their house, where he explains that he was bullied in the bedsit, and when he lost his job, he had to move onto the streets.
 Local businessman Ivan Bloom (Stephen Marzella) reads about James online and offers him a job.
 James worries that his autism will get in the way of working for Ivan, but Ivan gives him the job.
 James leaves the Hollins' home, and thanks Karen and Rob for everything they have done for him.